Reconstructing the system coefficients for coupled harmonic oscillators: System of coupled oscillators

-with initial condition $q_1(0) = 0 = q_2(0)$ and $\dot{q}_1(0) = 0 = \dot{q}_2(0)$.
-Since the driving $\bb$ is assumed to be smooth, the solution $\bq$ to \eqref{eq:original_system} is unique and smooth.
-For further analysis of such systems, see, e.g., \cite{Borzi2020DGLBook,Singiresu1995mechanicalVibration}.
 As the observation of the system, we consider its Fourier transformation.
 To avoid transient effects within the Fourier transform, we will discard the transient phase $[0,\Ttrans]$, $0\ll\Ttrans\ll\Ttot$, and only consider the system in equilibrium for a fixed amount of time $T$, i.e., in the interval $[\Ttrans,\Ttrans+T]$, where we have defined $T\coloneqq \Ttot-\Ttrans$.
 Hence, the initial condition for \eqref{eq:original_system} is just given for the sake of completeness and the fact that we need to specify it for the numerical simulations.

-Notice that the constants $d_1$ and $d_2$ in the diagonal matrix $\sD$ are given in the unit [rad/s] and are related to frequencies $f_{1}$ and $f_{2}$ by $d_1 = \nicefrac{f_{1}}{Q_1}$ and $d_2 = \nicefrac{f_{2}}{Q_2}$, where $Q_1$ and $Q_2$ are the unitless so-called \emph{quality factors}; cf. \cite[(3.38)]{Singiresu1995mechanicalVibration}.
+Notice that the constants $d_1$ and $d_2$ in the diagonal matrix $\sD$ are given in the unit [1/s] and are related to frequencies $f_{1}$ and $f_{2}$ by $d_1 = \nicefrac{f_{1}}{Q_1}$ and $d_2 = \nicefrac{f_{2}}{Q_2}$, where $Q_1$ and $Q_2$ are the unitless so-called \emph{quality factors}; cf. \cite[(3.38)]{Singiresu1995mechanicalVibration}.
 We refer to $d_1$ and $d_2$ also as damping coefficients.
 These damping coefficients give the energy decay constant of the harmonic oscillator.
 Moreover, we denote with $\lambda>0$ the coupling constant of the system.